Hydrangea: Plant Care and Growing Guide

-There are many reasons to grow hydrangeas (Hydrangea spp.) in your garden or landscape.
+There are many reasons to grow a hydrangea shrub in your garden or landscape.
 Here are some of the top reasons:

-Attracts pollinators: The flowers of some hydrangeas are rich in nectar and attract a variety of pollinators, including bees and butterflies.
+Attracts pollinators: The flowers are rich in nectar and attract a variety of pollinators, including bees and butterflies.
 This can help to support a healthy ecosystem in your garden.

 Hardiness |